Nearly 50% of the people exposed to asbestos will develop pleural plaques

 The risk of developing pleural plaques increases with the duration of asbestos exposure.
 While pleural plaques are not usually accompanied by any signs, it is crucial to notify your physician immediately if you start experiencing one or more of the following symptoms, as they may indicate the onset of a more serious disease:

 - coughing up blood

 - shortness of breath

-There are multiple portions of the lungs pleural plaques can form on, depending on where the inhaled asbestos fibers have mostly accumulated.
+There are multiple portions of the lungs where pleural plaques can form, depending on where the inhaled asbestos fibers have mostly accumulated.
 Often developing on the parietal pleura, the layer of tissue inside the ribcage, they can also occur on the visceral pleura, which covers the lungs.
 The diaphragm can be affected by this condition, too.
 According to medical studies, asbestos fibers reach the pleural space via the lymphatic system.
 Over time, pleural plaques may calcify, but they rarely cause serious breathing problems.
 Calcification takes place in approximately 20% of people who suffer from pleural plaques.

-Unlike the majority of diseases asbestos exposure causes, pleural plaques entail a good prognosis and require no treatment, as they are typically asymptomatic.
-In the vast majority of cases, pleural plaques are the consequence of inhaling asbestos fibers and their presence are a nearly certain indicator of past exposure.
 If a person with a history of occupational asbestos exposure and a diagnosis of pleural plaques experiences bothersome symptoms such as chest pain or shortness of breath, they are very likely to have developed a second, more serious lung disease.